PS5 restock: Sony Direct, Best Buy, and more inventory before Black Friday

 As the most notable gaming retailer, GameStop will obviously get some new PS5 consoles ahead of the holiday rush.

+The official GameStop weekly ad for Black Friday confirms that "all stores will have a minimum of two PlayStation 5 and Xbox Series X consoles at store opening."
+But this will be in-stores as long as supplies last.
+Stores open at 7 a.m.
+Eastern on November 27, 2020 (Black Friday).

-@PS5StockReports reports that GameStop will have new systems on Black Friday.
-This means new systems will be available online at 7 a.m.
-Eastern on November 27, 2020.
-While these will probably sell out quickly, be sure to keep an eye on the PS5 and PS5 Digital Edition pages on GameStop's website when Black Friday rolls around.
+While these will probably sell out quickly, be sure to keep an eye on the PS5 and PS5 Digital Edition pages on GameStop's website, along with the collection of other bundles as well.
+The company may receive other stock updates as well.

 Amazon